-Assessment of modifying factors is undertaken at the time of measurement if the site was audible and directly quantifiable, such that the site-only L{Aeq} was not "NM" or less than a maximum cut off value (e.g. "<20 dB" or "<30dB").
+Assessment of modifying factors is undertaken at the time of measurement if the site was audible and directly quantifiable, such that the site only L{Aeq} was not "NM" or less than a maximum cut off value (eg "<20 dB" or "<30dB").

-If applicable, modifying factors have been reported and added to measured site-only L{Aeq} noise levels when meteorological conditions satisfied requirements for site noise criteria to be applicable.
-Low-frequency modifying factors have only been applied to site-only L{Aeq} levels if Borg was the only contributing low-frequency noise source.
+If applicable, modifying factors have been reported and added to measured site only L{Aeq} when meteorological conditions satisfied requirements for site noise criteria to be applicable.
+Low-frequency modifying factors have only been applied to site-only L{Aeq} if Borg was the only contributing low-frequency noise source.

-3.4 Monitoring Equipment
+3.4 Attended noise monitoring equipment

-Table 3.1 lists the equipment used to measure environmental noise levels.
+Equipment used to measure environmental noise levels is detailed in Table 3.1.
 Calibration certificates are provided in Appendix B.